vmware-labs/wasm-workers-server/docs/docs/get-started/quickstart.md

 sidebar_position: 2
 ---

-# Getting Started
+# Quickstart

 Wasm Workers runs almost anywhere.
 Thanks to its portability, downloading and running it anywhere is quite simple.

-First, you need to install the `wws` server:
+First, you need to install `wws`:

 ```bash
 curl https://raw.githubusercontent.com/vmware-labs/wasm-workers-server/main/install.sh | bash
 ```

-Now, you can check the server:
+Now, you can check the different commands and options:

 ```bash
 wws --help